 Why are online reviews important?

 There’s no denying the impact of online reviews.
-92% of customers read reviews before making a purchase decision.
+95% of customers read reviews before making a purchase decision.
 Bad Google reviews can prevent consumers from selecting your business.
-88% trust reviews as much as recommendations from friends and family (BrightLocal Consumer Survey).
+49% trust reviews as much as recommendations from friends and family.
 Clearly, having good reviews gives you a huge advantage over competitors.
 But here’s the catch: reviews are only effective if they’re authentic.
 Both customers and review sites have a knack for spotting phonies.

 The best method for getting more Google reviews: